dmilith/TheSS/README.md

 # to build svdss:
 bin/build
 # On Darwin it may ask for sudo password to invoke bin/ignitersinstall
-# which installs required igniters to /Users/Common (/home/Common on Linux)
+# which installs required igniters to /Common

 # on Linux, run as root:
 bin/ignitersinstall